iffa/SimpleChangelog/README.md

         styleRes);
 ```

-The library creates a notification channel for you, all you need to do is give the channel
+The library creates a notification channel for you: all you need to do is give the channel
 an ID.
 The created notification channel is named 'Changelogs' and has medium importance,
 so notifications do not make a sound but still appear in the status bar.
 If you want to rename
 the notification channel, you can override the string resource 'cl_notification_channel' in your
 application.

-Note: Passing a style resource to any of the methods is optional - if no style is specified the default style
+**Note**: Passing a style resource to any of the methods is optional - if no style is specified the default style
 will be used instead (Theme.AppCompat.DayNight.Dialog).